 Is there a moratorium on mentioning the Guinea Pig films, and if so, has it been lifted?

-With their combination of poetic surrealism and hardcore gore, I think these two little films represent an unusually successful nexus of art and horror.
+With their combination of poetic surrealism and hardcore gore, I think these two little films represent an unusual nexus of art and horror.
 Other art/gore films, like Karim Hussain's Subconscious Cruelty, that try too hard to be arty, invariably come off as being pretentious.
-It feels to me as if Hussain is trying to legitimise his love of blood & guts by attempting to "elevate" it to the status of "art".
-In the case of Flowers and Mermaid I think the opposite is true - Hideshi Hino (a genuinely eccentric artist) set out to make simple gore flicks with the sole intention of shattering taboos, but couldn't help infusing them with his bizarre art.
-The result is a sort of unintentional performance-art-kabuki-splatterfest!
+It feels to me as if Hussain is trying to legitimise his love of blood and guts by attempting to "elevate" it to the status of art.
+In the case of Flowers and Mermaid I think the opposite is true - Hideshi Hino (a genuinely eccentric artist) set out to make simple gore flicks with the sole intention of shattering taboos, but couldn't help infusing them with his bizarre artfulness.
+The result is a sort of unintentional performance art/kabuki/splatterfest.

 I've never been tempted to delve into the dauntingly vast world of printed manga, but when I was recently introduced to the incredible work of Maruo Suehiro (and Guro art in general) at the suffer for a world of silence blog, my interest was piqued.
-I started seeking out horror manga (an excellent blog for this is Flying Teapot), and in so doing stumbled on the printed works of Hideshi Hino (which led me to revisit his two Guinea Pig entries).
-I was delighted to find in his manga all the obsessional imagery that is present in Mermaid In A Manhole.
+I started seeking out horror manga (an excellent blog for this is Flying Teapot), and in so doing stumbled on the printed works of Hideshi Hino (which in turn led me to revisit his two Guinea Pig entries).
+I was delighted to find in his manga all the obsessive imagery that is present in Mermaid in a Manhole.
 Sewers depicted as a fantasy underworld, discarded foetuses, living putrefaction, disease, creepy crawlies, pus oozing and spurting everywhere and above all, a gloomy feeling of social alienation and lonely despair.